What You Need to Know About Hiring a Qualified China Sourcing Agent

 This is fraught with risk because, in spite of how much those sites proclaim they filter out “the bad eggs,” it’s impossible for them to check them all.
 Unless you’re meeting with them face to face, you have no way of knowing if the entity on the other end is a trading company, factory, or a guy in his apartment who’s out to take your money and run.
 A trading company may not have a good factory available and may just be fishing for customers.
 Or you could be talking to a factory without the capability to make your product as needed.

-Over the years, we’ve encountered all three of the above scenarios when sourcing product for our customers.
+Over the years, we’ve encountered all three of the above scenarios when sourcing products for our customers.
 We’ve also had customers tell us they traded emails with a vendor from an e-commerce site who then disappeared.
 We’ve heard stories of where they were the victim of a “hit and run,” where the Chinese vendor vanished after money was sent.
 One customer told me he paid a 100% deposit, then the Chinese vendor disappeared.
+With the increase of online shopping, there has also been a rise in fake online shopping sites, and it can be hard to distinguish the legitimate from the illegitimate.

 The problem with this approach is that: